MTSS RTI Articles & Resources

 1. How Many Data Points Do You Need?

-Keep in mind that the data may vary and be higher and lower than the goal line due to a variety of factors, including testing environment, the time of day the student is monitored for progress, fatigue or illness, etc. For example, if the student is taking the assessment in a classroom versus in a quiet library, or before lunch versus after lunch, the student might perform differently.
+Keep in mind that the data may vary and be higher and lower than the goal line due to various factors, including testing environment, the time of day the student is monitored for progress, fatigue or illness, etc. For example, if the student takes the assessment in a classroom versus in a quiet library, or before lunch versus after lunch, the student might perform differently.
 For this reason, more data is better!
 At the same time, you don’t want to wait too long if the intervention isn’t providing what the student needs.

 2. What Is the Student’s Rate of Improvement (ROI)?